 In June 2006, the Company received the claims construction ruling related to the litigation of its '672 patent.
 The ruling favored the majority of the defendants' claims construction.
 Specifically, the Court ruled the claims to be limited to video.
 As a result of the unfavorable claims construction ruling, Forgent pursued settlement negotiations with the remaining defendants.
 On October 25, 2006, Forgent signed a Patent License and Settlement Agreement with the remaining defendants.
 Under this agreement, Forgent granted the defendants a patent license and the defendants agreed to pay Forgent \$8.0 million.
 Additionally, all parties agreed to release all claims against each other and Forgent has no future obligations related to this settlement.
-Going forward, the Company believes its ability to gamer additional licensing revenues from non-defendants related to the '672 patent is substantially concluded.
+Going forward, the Company believes its ability to garner additional licensing revenues from non-defendants related to the '672 patent is substantially concluded.

 Forgent is also seeking to generate licensing revenues from its U.S. Patent No. 6,285,746 (the "'746 patent"), which relates to technology for storing and retrieving multimedia data in a manner that allows playback during recording.
+On October 2, 2006, the United States Patent and Trademark Office ("USPTO") granted a petition to re-examine the '746 patent.
+On October 30, 2006, the USPTO issued its first office action related to this re-examination.
+This first action, which is not the final conclusion of the re-examination, denied the five claims in the '746 patent.
+Forgent has 60 days to respond to the USPTO and anticipants working directly with the USPTO to vigorously defend all of the claims of the '746 patent.
 Other patents are currently being investigated for additional opportunities, including the sale of some or all of the Company's remaining patents (other than the '746 patent and related patents).